Diagrammatic Monte Carlo algorithm for the resonant Fermi gas: Introduction

-In this paper, we provide a comprehensive description of the BDMC algorithm for the equilibrium normal resonant Fermi gas.
-We work with skeleton diagrams built on fully dressed single-particle propagators and pair propagators.
+{\bl We mostly use a bold diagrammatic scheme, where diagrams are} built with fully dressed single-particle propagators and pair propagators.
 We present a set of elementary Monte Carlo updates to sample this diagrammatic space.
 While some features of the updating scheme are analogous to the ones introduced for the bare series of the Hubbard model in Ref.~\onlinecite{VanHoucke1}, an important difference is that only fully irreducible skeleton diagrams are sampled, so that ergodicity has to be carefully verified.
-Furthermore, resonant fermions feature specific ultraviolet singularities governed by an observable called contact.\cite{TanEnergetics,TanLargeMomentum,ChapLeggettBref,ChapBraatenBref,LeChapitreBref} This physics manifests itself in a natural way within our skeleton diagrammatic framework, and is readily incorporated into our BDMC scheme.
-Finally, we employ Abel re-summation techniques, which is crucial for controlling the diagrammatic series.
+Furthermore, resonant fermions feature specific ultraviolet singularities governed by an observable called contact.\cite{TanEnergetics,TanLargeMomentum,ChapLeggettBref,ChapBraatenBref,LeChapitreBref} This physics manifests itself in a natural way within our skeleton diagrammatic framework, and is readily incorporated into our BDMC scheme. {\bl For cross-validation, we use not only the self-consistent bold scheme, but also a non self-consistent ``ladder scheme'', in which case the ultraviolet physics governed by the contact can also be incorporated semi-analytically, using a more elaborate procedure.}

 The paper is organized as follows.
 In Section~\ref{sec:diag}, the diagrammatic framework is constructed, arriving at the skeleton series for the single-particle and pair self-energies.
-Section~\ref{sec:algo} describes the diagrammatic Monte Carlo algorithm: The diagrammatic expansion is expressed as a Monte Carlo average in subsection~\ref{subsec:general_idea}, precise descriptions of configuration space, probability density and measurement procedure are given in subsections~\ref{subsec:config}, \ref{subsec:weight} and \ref{subsec:measuring}, the update scheme is described in subsection~\ref{subsec:updates}, while reducibility and ergodicity issues are discussed in subsection~\ref{subsec:ergodic}.
-Section~\ref{sec:UV} describes ultraviolet analytics and its incorporation into BDMC.
-The Abel resummation method is the subject of Sec.~\ref{sec:resum}.
-We briefly conclude in Sec.~\ref{sec:cl}.
+Section~\ref{sec:algo} describes the diagrammatic Monte Carlo algorithm: The diagrammatic expansion is expressed as a Monte Carlo average in subsection~\ref{subsec:general_idea}, precise descriptions of configuration space, probability density and measurement procedure are given in subsections~\ref{subsec:config}, \ref{subsec:weight} and \ref{subsec:measuring}, the update scheme is described in subsection~\ref{subsec:updates}, reducibility and ergodicity issues are discussed in subsection~\ref{subsec:ergodic}, {\bl the self-consistent iteration procedure is described in subsection~\ref{subsec:iter}, and resummation is briefly mentioned in Sec.~\ref{sec:resum}.} Section~\ref{sec:UV} describes ultraviolet analytics and its incorporation into BDMC. {\bl The ladder scheme is treated in Sec.~\ref{sec:ladder}.}